Code-Institute-Submissions/jjayadeepravuri-project2/README.md

 * In the get in the mood page, there is a "get set go" button, which will give the user to breathe some air and get in the mood before playing the game.
 * In the game page, the user gets to play the game by testing his knowledge by answering 10 multiple-choice questions.
 * After the user selects the answer the user gets immediate feedback by the options displaying red(incorrect answers) and green(correct answers) and a next-button so he can move to the next question.
-* After the user finishes the 10 questions, a restart button will appear to play the game again, or can press the logo at anytime during the game ,so he can go to the homepage.
+* After the user finishes the 10 questions,a final score will be displayed and a restart button will appear to play the game again, or can press the logo at anytime during the game ,so he can go to the homepage.

 ## Future Features
-* Features like score can be added.
+* Features like timer can be added.

 ## Technologies Used